How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 The comparison is less about which platform is "cheaper" and more about the value of the engagement you purchase.
 This is where YouTube often excels.

-While direct cost comparisons can be complex, YouTube's value often lies in its Cost Per View (CPV) model.
-You're not just paying for a fleeting impression in a crowded feed; you're paying for a viewer who chose to watch your ad.
+While direct cost comparisons can be complex, YouTube's value lies in its Cost Per View (CPV) model.
+You're not just paying for a fleeting impression in a crowded feed.
+You're paying for a viewer who chose to watch your ad.
 That level of engagement can be far more cost-effective for building genuine interest and consideration.

-• LinkedIn: As a premier B2B platform, clicks are more expensive, averaging $5.26.
+• LinkedIn: As a premier B2B platform, clicks are more expensive, averaging around $5.26 to $5.58, with B2B targeting pushing higher.

 The platform that delivers the best return for your specific goals is the one that is truly "cheaper" for your business.